Brewmaster Azerite Essences

 Verdict: Use for DPS.
 Unfortunately, the nerfs to Hot Trub have pushed it towards the fringes, though it remains to be seen if Mythic Eternal Palace is high enough to put it above CoF.

 This essence provides a small amount of Agility.
 While one user is not enough to cap out the buff at 4 stacks for any sustained length of time, shards from your essence affect other Worldvein users.
 Thus, although using this essence by yourself is inadvisable, if all melee users are wearing it as a minor it becomes quite potent even though we don’t value Agility very highly.
-Exactly how valuable it is depends on the amount of movement and number of melee wearing the essence.
+However, there is still a bug with the minor that effectively caps you at ~3.5 stacks, which cuts the value of this essence by about 15%.
+As a result, it is unlikely to be used as a minor over other essences.
+The major, which was buffed in patch 8.3, is not competitive with CoF major for damage.

-Verdict: Maybe.
+Verdict: Skip.
 The major on this is very weak, but if you have an entire melee cluster using the minor it gives a huge amount of stats and may be worth using.

 This essence gives everyone access to an extremely under-tuned version of Momentum and, when used as your Major essence, a Transcendence: Transfer on a very short delay.
 The delay gets shorter as you rank up, inexplicably making this effect worse.
 The only reason I can see for us to ever use this in PvE is if we need to counteract a knockback that puts us out of Transcendence range.
 None of these currently exist, so you should probably just never use this.